Andy Roddick: 2011: Drop out of top 10

-Roddick began his 2011 campaign in the Brisbane International as the second seed and the defending champion, where he was defeated by top seed Robin Söderling in the final.
-At the Australian Open, Roddick was the eighth seed.
-In the fourth round, Roddick lost to Stanislas Wawrinka in straight sets.
-He then won the 2011 Regions Morgan Keegan Championships, defeating Milos Raonic, after defeating Ričardas Berankis, Janko Tipsarević, Lleyton Hewitt, and Juan Martín del Potro.
+At Brisbane, Roddick was defeated by Robin Söderling in the final.
+At the Australian Open, Roddick lost to Stanislas Wawrinka in round four in straight sets.
+He then won the 2011 Regions Morgan Keegan Championships, defeating Ričardas Berankis, Janko Tipsarević, Lleyton Hewitt, Juan Martín del Potro and Milos Raonic.
 Roddick began his Davis Cup campaign for the United States against Chile.
-He faced Nicolás Massú in the opener and defeated him in four sets.
-He then faced Paul Capdeville to clinch the victory for the U.S., and he did so by winning in four sets.
-Roddick improved his record to 12–0 in Davis Cup clinchers.
+He beat Nicolás Massú in four sets and beat Paul Capdeville in four sets to clinch the victory for the U.S. Roddick improved his record to 12–0 in Davis Cup clinchers.

 At the BNP Paribas Open, he was beaten by Richard Gasquet in the fourth round.
 In the 2011 Sony Ericsson Open, as the defending champion, Roddick was upset by Pablo Cuevas in the second round.
 This loss dropped Roddick to No. 12 in the rankings and the second-ranked American behind compatriot Mardy Fish.
-Roddick then began his clay-court season at the Mutua Madrid Open, but he was upset in the first round by Italian qualifier Flavio Cipolla in three sets.
-Roddick continued to warm up for the 2011 French Open in Italy, playing the Internazionali BNL d'Italia, but lost in the first round for the second straight tournament to Gilles Simon.
+Roddick then began his clay-court season at the Mutua Madrid Open, but he was upset in the first round by qualifier Flavio Cipolla in three sets.
+At Internazionali BNL d'Italia he lost in the first round for the second straight tournament to Gilles Simon.
 He teamed with Mardy Fish to play doubles in Rome, and they went to the final before Roddick had to withdraw because of a shoulder injury.
 Roddick also withdrew from the Nice Open in France and pulled out of the 2011 French Open, after failing to recover.